petros-d/docs/docs/customize-image.md

 - Add environment variables locally
 - Build from a private repository

 > **Note:** The guidelines below assume that you've initialized a project on Astronomer via `astro dev init`.
-For more information on initializing projects, refer to our [Deploy Code](deploy-code).
+For more information on initializing projects, refer to our [Develop Locally](develop-locally).

 ## Add Python and OS-level Packages